 Ola was working as a researcher and start-up facilitator in the tech industry when she found out about sex tech.
 Also dubbed the Blue Ocean industry, sex tech is a new, rapidly growing sector with plenty of space for innovation and evolution.
 So far, women have been making the biggest waves for change.
 This means that the industry is positioned towards developing products that are focused on female empowerment and pleasure.

-LOLA sat down with Ola to talk about the upcoming conference, sex education, female empowerment, technology, and, of course, pleasure.
+LOLA sat down with Ola to talk about the conference, sex education, female empowerment, technology, and, of course, pleasure.

 Why did you start organising the Sx Tech conference?